 Bills were redesigned after 9/11.
 Colors and freedom symbols were added.

-$5 - Colors are purple and gray.
-The freedom symbol is the Great Seal, the eagle and shield.
+$5 - The colors are purple and gray.
+The freedom symbol is the Great Seal, the eagle & shield.
 The watermark is a 5.

-$10 - Colors are red, orange & yellow.
+$10 - The colors are red, orange & yellow.
 There are 2 images of the Statue of Liberty torch.
-Hamilton is the watermark.
+The watermark is Hamilton.
 The 10 at the lower right shifts from copper to green.

-$20 - Colors are peach and blue.
+$20 - The colors are peach and blue.
 There are 2 eagles and a color-shifting 20.

-$50 - Colors are red and blue.
+$50 - The colors are red and blue.
 The freedom symbol is the American flag.

-$100 - It features a bell in an inkwell and the Franklin watermark.
+$100 - Features the Liberty Bell in an inkwell and a Benjamin Franklin watermark.

 Michael did a paper in college about improving BEP.
 I had some ideas:

-A Put Ronald Reagan on the $5 bill.
-He was a popular president who served 2 terms.
+1 Put Ronald Reagan on the $5 bill.
 He ended the Cold War.
-Lincoln was the worst president in American history.
-Even a lousy president might have prevented the Civil War.
+Lincoln failed to prevent the Civil War.
+Even a bad president might have prevented the War.

-B Put James K. Polk on the $50 bill.
-America is what it is because Polk embraced the doctrine of manifest destiny.
-U.S. Grant was a drunkard.
+2 Put James K. Polk on the $50 bill.
+America is what it is today because Polk embraced the doctrine of manifest destiny.

-C Make bills last longer.
+3 Make bills last longer.
 Paper money stays in circulation 2 years.
-It is a fabric: 75% cotton, 25% linen.
-That is why it does not fall apart when wet.
-The Treasury Department and BEP might alter the composition of bills to make them more durable.
-The longer they last, the less they need to print.
+It is a fabric, 75% cotton and 25% linen, which is why it does not fall apart when wet.
+The Treasury Department and BEP could alter the composition of bills to make them more durable.

-D BEP engravers use outmoded technology.
-Computers need to replace dated techniques.
+4 BEP engravers need to replace outmoded technology.